2silky/2silky.github.io/index.md

 title: Home
 ---

-# Currently Serving Kansas City Metro and surrounding area.
+# Currently serving Kansas City Metro and surrounding area.

 # <center><span style="color:#3498db"><a href="/about/">Click Here to Learn More About Us</a></span></center>